Raiders submitted stadium lease proposal to Las Vegas, and they're asking for a sweet deal

 The Raiders have proposed they pay $1 rent per year for their new stadium, which will cost about $1.9 billion and will have $750 million in tax money.
 The Raiders paid $3.5 million in rent for Oakland-Alameda County County Coliseum this past season according to the Las Vegas Review Journal.
 The Raiders said in the proposal they’re asking for just $1 rent because they’re putting up a large portion of funding for the stadium, KTNV said.
 The Raiders are giving $500 million to the stadium, which is two-thirds of the money being given by taxpayers.

-Also included in the agreement, according to the Review-Journal, the Raiders would keep all revenue from stadium and the external plaza naming rights, and all revenue from signage there.
+Also included in the proposed agreement, according to the Review-Journal, the Raiders would keep all revenue from the stadium and the external plaza naming rights, and all revenue from signage there.
 Also, the Raiders would pick all the concession vendors and collect all concession and parking revenue for team events.
 The stadium authority would make revenue from concession and parking for concerts and non-Raiders events.

 Also according to the Review-Journal’s review of the proposal, the Raiders would have to agree to any use of the stadium for college games, including UNLV games.
 The Raiders would have to agree to all markings on the field for those games and “Under no circumstances shall field markings for the team’s games be diminished or compromised in any way by the presence of collegiate football games of any kind.”
 Basically, UNLV can play there but they’ll be doing so on a Raiders logo.